AlirezaAnzali/Band-Site/README.md

 ## Features
 The project has the following features:

--It pulls data from Heroku using Axios
+- It pulls data from Heroku using Axios
--It uses JS DOM to create a comment section and display the pulled data -Posting comments will automatically update the page with the new comment.
+- It uses JS DOM to create a comment section and display the pulled data
+- Posting comments will automatically update the page with the new comment.

 ## Setup